stevedatadog/katacoda-scenarios/datadog-201/3-runbooks/2-troubleshooting-steps.md

 You and your colleagues can use a runbook to communicate and make notes in the margin while troubleshooting a problem.
 Try it out:

 1. Hover over the Docker top list graph until you see a **speech bubble icon** appear to its right
 1. Click the icon and add a comment: `2021-07-04 Postgres is not staying up after repeated restarts.
-Mailing sysop.`{{copy}};
+Mailing sysop.`{{copy}}:

    ![Commenting on a graph](./assets/comment_in_notebook.png)